Far InfraRed Therapy

 Both have long traditions in many therapy areas.
 Both use non-invasive, very low-risk, technologies in which calibration of wavelengths and intensities means they can be finely tuned to meet specific needs.

-As far as we know, the iMRS Prime Hybrid system is the most sophisticated combination device of this kind and, given its innate processing power and signal generator, we expect much more in the future through even more advanced hybrid programs and applications.
+As far as we know, the iMRS Prime Hybrid Set is the most sophisticated combination device of this kind and, given its innate processing power and signal generator, we expect much more in the future through even more advanced hybrid programs and applications.

 - The Electromagnetic Spectrum, 2013